xexu/ClockTRES-jr/readme.txt

 You are free to use, embed, modify and distribute it as long as you keep some credits.

 Notes:
--The original laoyt is the following:
+-The original layout is the following:

 KITRISCTENHALFX.
 QUARTERTWENTYBZ.